Stewart hits 2 HRs to help Orioles beat Cole and Yankees 6-1

 Yankees: Masahiro Tanaka (1-1, 3.38 ERA) pitches for New York in the series finale Sunday.
 Tanaka got a late start to the season because of a concussion, but is no longer on a stringent pitch count.
 “He’s probably in position to push that 100 envelope,” Boone said.

-Orioles: Hyde chose to wait to see how this game impacted his pitching staff before naming a starter for Sunday.
+Orioles: Hyde declined to name his starter on Sunday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports